 What Is the State of Latino Educational Attainment?

 20.8% of Latinos age 25 to 64 had a bachelor's degree or higher in 2021, according to Census data.
-This is a lower rate than 60.8% of Asians (non-Hispanic), 41.5% of Whites (non-Hispanic), and ...
+This is a lower rate than 60.8% of Asians, 41.5% of Whites, and 26.8% of African Americans.
+Still, ...

-As the US Latino population continues to grow, so does the representation of Latinas.
+As the US Latino population continues to grow, so does the number of Latinas.
 Today, the Latina population has grown at a faster rate than Latino men, with 24% of Latinas making up the total population (compared to a 22% growth for Latino men).
 With this increase also comes more Latinas in higher education.
 Latinas have experienced a 52% rise in college degree attainment at Hispanic-Serving Institutions (HSIs) from 2015 to 2020, according to a new report from Excelencia in Education.
 In 2020, Latinas earned over 300,000 degrees at HSIs (growth of 52%) compared to 188,000 degrees earned by Latino men at HSIs (growth of 44%).
 Let’s dive into the growth and numbers of Latinas in higher education.

 Latina College Enrollment & HSIs

-As of Fall 2020, almost half ...
+As of Fall 2020, almost half (48%) of ...

 Latinos face a variety of inequities that contribute to poor health, including disproportionate rates of police brutality, housing instability, and financial hardship.
 These inequities are rooted in racially biased systems and structures that foster the unequal treatment of Latinos and other people of color.
 News institutions play a powerful role in shaping conversations around racial/ethnic equity, but a new study by the Berkeley Media Studies Group (BMSG) in collaboration with UnidosUS shows that Latinos are underrepresented in news coverage on this topic.
 Let’s explore the implications of Latinos being underrepresented in racial/ethnic equity news, and how to best showcase the contributions, challenges, and needs of Latinos among policymakers, racial equity advocates, and ...

-Dr. Amelie Ramirez, leader of Salud America! at UT Health San Antonio, is among 15 new inductees to the San Antonio Women's Hall of Fame.
+Dr. Amelie Ramirez, leader of Salud America! and a health researcher at UT Health San Antonio, is among 15 new inductees to the San Antonio Women's Hall of Fame.
 Since 1984, the San Antonio Women’s Hall of Fame has annually inducted women from Bexar and surrounding counties who have shaped the future of San Antonio and paved the way for women in Texas business, service, education, and more.
 Ramirez is recognized in the "health" category, where she will join 32 other women from public health, health promotion, medicine, nursing, and more.
 Ramirez and the other new inductees were inducted at an event in San Antonio on March 4, 2023.
 "I am humbled to join the San Antonio Women’s Hall of Fame.
-I wholeheartedly support its mission to help local women pursue a college education, seek ongoing ...
+I wholeheartedly support its mission to help local women pursue a college ...